TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 # Read Me .Md for MVCBlazor project
 *This readme can be found at project top level.
-Here is project link it git [git repo](https://github.com/TechnologyEnhancedLearning/MVCBlazor)*
+Here is project link [git repo](https://github.com/TechnologyEnhancedLearning/MVCBlazor)*

 ## About